If you're the forgetful type, take a few memorisation tips, backed by university research. Let's get those neurons firing!

 Self-explanation (it’s not really self-explanatory)

-One of the techniques that got a “moderate utility” rating, but which seems close to a “high” was what the researchers called “self-explanation”.
+One of the techniques that got a “moderate utility” rating in the research (meaning, "pretty darn good") was what the researchers called “self-explanation”.

 The major problem the authors had with this method was that it was potentially time-consuming.
-They also once again brought up the problem of the learner needing to be adept at the skill of self-explanation for it to be a truly useful practice.
+The researchers also noted that the learner needs to be adept at the skill of self-explanation to deem it a truly useful practice.
+So hop to it!

 Of course, as with most pieces of thorough research, there were caveats and qualifications.
 The researchers looked at 10 methods for learning; we’ve only mentioned five in this post.
 You can read the full paper here.